bdoerfchen/webcmd/README.md

 - If the custom name in `as` starts with a number, the name is prefixed with `WC_`

+#### Request Body
+The request body can be considered yet another type of parameter.
+However, it is handled differently and thus not configured the same way as the other parameters.

+To enable reading the request body for a route, its field `allowBody` needs to be set to `true`.
+Reading the request body is only available for `POST` and `PUT` routes - allowing it for the other methods will result in a warning message and it being ignored.

+The content of the request body can be read from `/dev/stdin`.
+With the shell executer its content can be read for example, with `cat -`.
+You can find a simple example under [/examples/echo](/examples/echo/server.config.yaml)

 # Security
 "Bridging shell scripts and the web" is powerful but also comes with a risk.
 These guidelines may help you to reduce the risk of an attack: